djrobyay/djrobyay.github.io/_posts/2023-09-15-funky-friday-disco.markdown

 title: Funky Friday Disco (2023-09-15)
 description:
   - line: Working on the Raining Man set got me excited, but it was a pretty lazy set - I barely even mixed any of the tracks together.
 So I really wanted to do something that could actually show what I could do.
-  - line: With this set, I was experimenting with a bunch of new tracks that I hadn't played with at all.
+  - line: With this set, I was experimenting with a bunch of new tracks that I hadn’t played with at all.
 Like the Raining Man set, most of the tracks had no cue points, so I was kinda jazzing it up.
 tracks:
   - artist: 79.5
     title: As I Wait for Your Love